nedzof/memepool/docs/inscription.md

 # Inscription Format

 ## Overview
-Inscriptions in the Memepool platform are created using a special transaction format that includes both the inscription data and a holder UTXO with a unique marker.
+Inscriptions in the Memepool platform are created using a special transaction format that includes both the inscription data and a holder UTXO with metadata in an OP_IF structure.

 ## Transaction Structure